udit-uniyal/killercoda-kubearmor/kubearmor-killercoda/step3/text.md

 **Potential Risks:** With 'masscan' at their disposal, the attacker can conduct extensive network scans, potentially identifying vulnerabilities, open ports, and potential attack vectors on the target network.

-To view the logs for KubeArmor, go to the Karmor logs tab.